andrejewski/affection/README.md

 - They can have internal state.
 - Each segment of the function cannot be tested in isolation.
-- Each segment of the function can only be reach after the segments before it.
+- Each segment of the function can only be reached after the segments before it.
 - Generators are awkward.
-Conversing with a generator with `next()` isn't as simple as function calling.
+Conversing with a generator using `next()` isn't as simple as function calling.
 - Composition of generators is harder than functions inherently.

 So Affection is all about functions, with the goals: